APC Landlord and Tenant Training Module (Commercial/Business)

 Aims and Outcomes

-This Landlord and Tenant Training Module aims to provide APC Commercial Property Practice Candidates with the knowledge and understanding necessary to achieve Level 1 of the APC Landlord and Tenant Competency which states that the candidate must: Demonstrate knowledge and understanding of the law and practice relating to landlord and tenant.
+This Landlord and Tenant Training Module aims to provide APC Commercial Real Estate Candidates with the knowledge and understanding necessary to achieve Level 1 of the APC Landlord and Tenant Competency which states that the candidate must: Demonstrate knowledge and understanding of the law and practice relating to landlord and tenant.

-This Module is also relevant to Rural and Residential Property Practice Candidates who are involved with Business Tenancies.
+This Module is also relevant to Rural, Residential and Facilities Management Candidates who are involved with Business Tenancies.

 This module will also make a significant contribution towards the achievement of Levels 2 and 3 in the Landlord and Tenant Competency and to the achievement of the Valuation and the Property Management Competencies.